Aeriech/python-quiz-game/README.md

-### Project Overview - AI-Powered Quiz Generator
+### Project Overview - AI Quiz Generator
-The AI-Powered Quiz Generator is a Python-based interactive quiz application that dynamically generates multiple-choice quizzes based on user-defined topics and difficulty levels.
+The AI Quiz Generator is a Python-based interactive quiz application that dynamically generates multiple-choice quizzes based on user-defined topics and difficulty levels.
 Using AI-powered content generation, it ensures a variety of well-structured questions tailored to different levels of expertise.

 Key Features:
    - Dynamic Quiz Generation: Automatically creates quizzes based on a user-specified topic, number of questions, and difficulty level.